ibm-cloud-docs/ssh-keys/how-do-i-make-my-ssh-server-only-listen-private-network.md

 # Configuring SSH to listen only on a private network

 You can further secure your server by running SSHd only on the backend network.
-Therefore, you will need to connect to the VPN every time you need to access SSH.
+Therefore, you need to connect to the VPN every time you need to access SSH.

 1. Locate the following file.
 Use this file to define the IP address for `sshd`.
 ```